-In our last issue, I talked about the 10 key assumptions that blind many businesses to sustainability opportunity.
+In an earlier post, I talked about the 10 key assumptions that blind many businesses to sustainability opportunity.
 Once you understand them, it’s time to explore your business.

 There are also four key levels of business activities that you can use to explore for opportunities “hiding in plain sight”.